joshglenn/react-native-wiki/Managing-Pull-Requests.md

   - If you find an issue that seems related to the failure on master, go back to the pull request and thank the author for proposing these changes, and let them know that the test failure may be unrelated to their particular change (do not forget to link back to the CI Test Failure issue, as this will help the author know when they can try running tests again).
   - If you cannot find an existing CI Test Failure issue that describes the problem you've observed on master, please submit a new issue and use the “CI Test Failure” label to let others know that master is broken (see [this issue](https://github.com/facebook/react-native/issues/23108) for an example).

-## Reviewing PRs

-So you've found a pull request that you feel confident reviewing.
-Please make use of the GitHub Review feature, and clearly and politely communicate any suggested changes.

 ## How we prioritize PRs

 Members of the React Native team at Facebook aim to review pull requests quickly and most PRs will get a response within a week.